Lower Floor: TV Lounge, Dining Room, Kitchen

 is currently used as an indoor clothes drying and ironing area with

 some exercise equipment as well.
-The utility room is also the place
+The utility room would also be

-for the wine fermentation vat as a) the temperature here is perfect
+a perfect place for any wine fermentation vat as a) the temperature

 Two

-sets of solid hardwood doors with opaqued double glazed security
+sets of solid hardwood doors with opaque double glazed security

 windows lead out onto the outdoor dining area; a huge specially